hedgedoc/hedgedoc/docs/content/guides/auth/saml.md

 The basic procedure is the same as the case of OneLogin which is mentioned in [OneLogin-Guide](./saml-onelogin.md).
 If you want to match your IdP, you can use more configurations as below.

-- If your IdP accepts metadata XML of the service provider to ease configuration, use this url to download metadata XML.
+- If your IdP accepts metadata XML of the service provider to ease configuration, use this url to download metadata XML:
-  - {{your-serverurl}}/auth/saml/metadata
+  `{{your-serverurl}}/auth/saml/metadata`
-  - *Note:* If not accessible from IdP, download to local once and upload to IdP.
+  *Note:* If not accessible from IdP, download to local once and upload to IdP.

 - Change the value of `issuer`, `identifierFormat` to match your IdP.
   - `issuer`: A unique id to identify the application to the IdP, which is the base URL of your HedgeDoc as default